- The project

 - Examples can be selected directly; alternatively, clicking on the machine type calls up a complete list of examples of a type.
 To provide a quick overview, a representative photograph and an excerpt from the description of the machine are provided on all summary pages of the machines.

 - Each detailed solution identified for a machine has a name, a description of the underlying ergonomic problem, the relevant stress category or categories to which it is assigned, a description of the design solution, and an abstraction of the solution to the underlying function principle.
 The last of these is intended to assist the designer in finding innovative solutions for these and other machine types or problems and in transferring them to his or her application.

 - "Further information" provides a link to the ErgoNoRA standards search tool and a list of terms for searches for the relevant standards.

 - In order to simplify intuitive searching for solutions, a field is provided in the sidebar in which further entries are listed for the same machine type.
 The designer can thus view and compare the solutions for other machines.

-"Advanced search" not only enables search terms to be entered freely, as in the basic search field, but also enables this search to be refined.
 In the list of pages, a "Quick finder" function provides direct access to certain machine types or forms of stress.